 Monroe is a somewhat small village located in the state of New York.
 With a population of 8,586 people and three constituent neighborhoods, Monroe is the 212th largest community in New York.

-Monroe is a decidedly white-collar village, with fully 85.93% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Monroe is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Monroe who work in sales jobs (16.94%), office and administrative support (12.03%), and management occupations (11.18%).
+Monroe is a decidedly white-collar village, with fully 86.75% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Monroe is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Monroe who work in sales jobs (14.96%), teaching (9.82%), and office and administrative support (8.70%).

-In Monroe, a lot of people use the bus to get to work every day though Monroe is a relatively small village.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+In Monroe, a lot of people use taxis to get to work every day though Monroe is a relatively small village.
+Those that ride taxis are primarily traveling out of town to good jobs in other cities.

-Monroe is a somewhat ethnically-diverse village.
+Monroe is an extremely ethnically-diverse village.
 The people who call Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monroe residents report their race to be White, followed by Asian.
+The greatest number of Monroe residents report their race to be White, followed by Black or African-American.
 Monroe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.70% of the village’s residents.
-Important ancestries of people in Monroe include Irish, German, Polish, and Albanian.
+People of Hispanic or Latino origin account for 33.68% of the village’s residents.
+Important ancestries of people in Monroe include Irish, Italian, German, Polish, and English.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.